Bacon's Rebellion: Resolution by Herbert Jeffreys

+Historical disagreements

-In order for the Virginia elite to maintain the loyalty of the common planters in order to avert future rebellions, historian Alan Taylor writes, they "needed to lead, rather than oppose, wars meant to dispossess and destroy frontier Indians."
-According to Taylor, this bonded the elite to the common planter in wars against Indians, their common enemy, and enabled the elites to appease free whites with land.
+In order for the Virginia elite to maintain the loyalty of the common planters in order to avert future rebellions, one historian commented, they "needed to lead, rather than oppose, wars meant to dispossess and destroy frontier Indians."
+He elaborated that this bonded the elite to the common planter in wars against Indians, their common enemy, and enabled the elites to appease free whites with land.
 Taylor writes, "To give servants greater hope for the future, in 1705 the assembly revived the headright system by promising each freedman fifty acres of land, a promise that obliged the government to continue taking land from the Indians."

 Bacon promised his army tax breaks, predetermined wages, and freedom from indentures, "so long as they should serve under his colors."
 Indentured servants both black and white had joined the frontier rebellion.
 Seeing them united in a cause alarmed the ruling class.
 Historians believe the rebellion hastened the hardening of racial lines associated with slavery, as a way for planters and the colony to control some of the poor.
 For example, historian Eric Foner writes, "The fear of civil war among whites frightened Virginia's ruling elite, who took steps to consolidate power and improve their image: for example, restoration of property qualifications for voting, reducing taxes, and adoption of a more aggressive American Indian policy."
-Some of these measures, by appeasing the poor white population, may have hoped to mitigate any future unification with the enslaved black population.
+Some of these measures, by appeasing the poor white population, may have had the purpose of inhibiting any future unification with the enslaved black population.